GeoMOER/moer-mpg-data-analysis/docs/units/_unit12/unit12-02_colours.md

 Not bad at all, though there is a distiguishable increase in lightness towards the middle of the scale.
 This is accepted in this case as this colour scale is a diverging colour scale.
 This means it should only be used for visualising deviations from a central value (e.g. zero).
 Do not use this colour scale representing sequential data (i.e. data changing only in one direction)!!

 In order to create truely perceptually uniform colour scale we need to use the hcl colour space.
 As mentioned above, this can be done using `hcl()`.
-Here, we create ourselves a function that produces a colour palette of a user supplied length n based on hcl colour space:
+Here, we create a function that produces a colour palette of a user supplied length n based on hcl colour space:

 ```r